 Come to Vermont to knit and learn!

-(Registration information at the end of this page.)
+(Registration information is at the end of this page.)
 You can download a flyer of all the following information here:

 Nestled in the foothills of the Green Mountains of southern Vermont, I hold knitting retreats every year.
 A variety of traditional workshops, based on my research in many European and American museums, is offered to deepen the skill level of intermediate to advanced knitters.
 Attended by warm and friendly knitters from all over North America, the extended weekend is full of camaraderie, good food, interesting classes, and a lovely setting.
 Classes are held in the Dutton Farmhouse, which is situated on a historic apple farm.
 I love teaching knitters in this beautiful place.
 We laugh a lot, knit a lot, and eat very well.
 It all adds up to a memorable time for new and returning participants.
 Here are photos of past Vermont Retreats!